 In 2014, the Port adopted a resolution establishing a Stormwater Utility (Utility) to fund, operate, and rehabilitate the Port's stormwater systems.
 In 2016, the Utility began collecting drainage fees from tenants, Port business units, and the NWSA that are used to provide services, facilities, systems, and programs for surface water and stormwater management and pollution control.
 Utility staff completed a full assessment of the stormwater infrastructure system in 2019 to obtain baseline data.
 This information is used to prioritize infrastructure improvements to meet changing needs and add resiliency in an aging system.
-The Utility installs green stormwater infrastructure where feasible to reduce the impact of stormwater on water quality while adding habitat and beautifying spaces.
+The Utility installs green stormwater infrastructure and innovative treatment systems, such as downspout treatment oyster barrels and SplashBoxx treatment units, where feasible to reduce the impact of stormwater on water quality while adding habitat and beautifying spaces.
 In 2020, the Utility developed the 2021-2025 Strategic Plan to define guiding principles and prioritize work during this timeframe.
 The Strategic Plan is intended to move the Utility forward to better serve customers and ensure a resilient Utility while supporting the Maritime industry.
-To support our guiding principles, defined in mission and vision statements, the Strategic Plan includes six goals with 17 strategies, each with specific tasks.
+To support our guiding principles, defined in mission and vision statements, the Strategic Plan includes six goals with 17 strategies, each with specific tasks that address operations, communication, regulations and financial responsibilities.